-Similarly, in the case of Sabana (an Acid victim), the family pressured her to marry a man much older than her because the person had a stable position in society.
+Similarly, in the case of Ms. S (an Acid victim), the family pressured her to marry a man much older than her because the person had a stable position in society.
 After the marriage she endured both physical and mental trauma.
 When the torture became unbearable, she wanted to return to her father’s house, but her family pressured her to go back to her husband’s house, because they believed it was not appropriate for a married woman to live with their parents.
 Moreover, her in-laws suggested she was having an affair with another man, to explain why she was running away from her husband.
-In these circumstances, when her family members were putting pressure on her, Sabana was prevented from using her agency.
+In these circumstances, when her family members were putting pressure on her, Ms. S was prevented from using her agency.
 Kabeer (1999: 438) describes agency as “power within” in which a person has the right to negotiate a particular matter, which he/she considers important.
-In this case it is quite evident that both families resist and even deny Sabana’s rights to decide, and instead give the power to the man.
+In this case it is quite evident that both families resist and even deny Ms. S rights to decide, and instead give the power to the man.
 In the end, the husband threw acid on her and disfigured her for life.

 This is as a similar case to that of Rumana Manzur, whom I mentioned in Chapter 2 where the husband beats his wife viciously after discovering she is having an extra marital affair.
 This reflects men’s attitude towards women as “by virtue of being a husband, he has authority over his wife’s body” (Anwary, 2015: 37).
 As Butler (1990) argued, men use their heterosexual male privilege as the father and husband.
 Butler’s views can be placed specifically in Bangladeshi society where masculinity is linked with aggression.
 However, divorce initiated by women is shameful for men in Bangladesh as the man is seen as “incapable of living up to the normative conception of hegemonic masculine ideas” (Anwary, 2015: 42).
 Therefore, pouring acid or disfiguring the victim is shown as the ultimate dominance from men.
 In a country where marriage is the only strategy for women to survive, her leaving her husband’s house is treated as a shameful act.
 Therefore, it can be argued that although women in Bangladesh have legal rights to divorce or file a case against their perpetrator, they tend not to do it and ultimately suffer in silence.